 Equipment may also help your carer.
 See our last section for more information.

 Your physiotherapist can work with you on strength and balance training to improve any problems you may have with walking, especially when you’re turning.

 Your physiotherapist can help you improve your confidence and reduce any fear of falling.
 They can also teach you techniques to help you get down safely on to the floor, and up again if you fall.
 Often, a physiotherapist will work with an occupational therapist to help you remove any tripping hazards from your home.

 Providing pain relief

-More therapists are being trained in complementary techniques, such as acupuncture, which may also help to reduce pain.
+Many physiotherapists are trained in complementary techniques such as acupuncture, which may also help to reduce pain.

-Parkinson’s can cause stiffness and weakening of the chest muscles, which may lead to chest infections.
-A therapist can use positioning or other techniques to help clear the phlegm and keep your chest clear.
+Parkinson’s can cause stiffness in your chest muscles and make them weaker.
+This may lead to chest infections.
+A physiotherapist can use positioning therapy or other techniques, which focus on your posture, to help clear phlegm and keep your chest clear.

-If it becomes necessary to have equipment in the house to help you with these tasks, a physio or an occupational therapist can advise you on the most suitable pieces of equipment to use and the best places to put them.
+If it becomes necessary to have equipment in the house to help you with these tasks, a physiotherapist or an occupational therapist can advise you on the most suitable type to use and the best places to put it.